Dessie Finnegan

-Dessie Finnegan (born 1984) is a retired Gaelic footballer who played for the Louth inter-county team and his local club St Patrick's of Lordship.
+Dessie Finnegan (born 1984) is an Irish former Gaelic footballer who played for his local club St Patrick's of Lordship and the Louth county team.

 He manned the full-back berth on the Louth team that contested the 2010 Leinster Senior Football Championship Final.
 His older brother Ray Finnegan played alongside him in defence as Louth were beaten in controversial circumstances.